How It Started

 The name Grand Slam Journey signifies the journey of our life.
 In tennis, Grand Slam tournaments such as the Australian Open, Rolland Garros, Wimbledon, and the US Open are the 4 Grand Slam tournaments all tennis players strive to be part of and participate in.
 Competing at and achieving a Grand Slam level of tennis means a great deal to all tennis players worldwide.
 A very few achieve it, while the vast majority of them don't.

-I have not achieved the dream of becoming a Grand Slam player myself, but one of my favorite writers Paulo Coelho would say, "It's the possibility of having a dream come true that makes life interesting."
-I lived a journey to become a Grand Slam tennis player, and that experience shaped my life.
-As I reflect on my tennis journey, there are many things I could have done differently, but I would argue that all of life is for learning.
+I have not achieved my goal of becoming a Grand Slam player, but one of my favorite writers Paulo Coelho would say, "It's the possibility of having a dream come true that makes life interesting."
+I lived a life of a professional tennis player, and that experience shaped me for the better.
+As I reflect on my tennis career, there are many things I could have done differently, but I would argue that all of life is for learning.
 Now, I try to apply those lessons and learnings to my second career.

 Life is not about the destination but rather about the journey we choose for ourselves and decide to embark on.
 The journey shapes who we become and determines how joyful, fulfilled, and successful we feel about our lives.
 Choose your journey and focus on building good habits.
 I would argue that the achievement of the goal we set for ourselves is not in our control.
 In fact, if we lock our focus on it too much, it may make us more nervous, more distracted, and less present.
 We forget to enjoy the path we are on because we are too focused on the end goal.
 We end up living with a mindset projecting into the future yet never truly being present.